-Intro Psych students are required to fulfill 4 points of research exposure.
+Intro Psych students are required to fulfill 6 research pool credits.
 Before you get started, it is important that you read the Policies and Procedures.
 The deadline for earning credits and/or handing in reports is the last day of classes this semester.
-No credits can be earned and no research for colloquium reports will be accepted during finals week.
+No credits can be earned and no research or colloquium reports will be accepted during finals week.

 You will need to create a "Research Pool" account.
 This short handout shows you how to create an account: Creating an account.
 The deadline for creating an account is the third friday of the semester.

 This document shows you how to use the Research Pool website: Student Guide.